SlicerMorph/Tutorials/Markups_1/README.md

 -----
 ### Displaying the Markups Toolbar
 Markups can be interacted with through the `Markups module` or the `Markups Toolbar`, which provides convenient access to add and edit markups while any module is open.
 To display the Markups Toolbar, click the **Toggle Markups Toolbar** button in the upper menu bar.
 A menu with markups actions will be displayed, and can be moved to a convenient location.
-We recomment that this toolbar is moved to a new menu bar below, so all the interaction options can be seen.
+We recommend that this toolbar is moved to a new menu bar below, so all the interaction options can be seen.

 <img src="./images/MarkupsToolbar.png" width="900">